pupilfirst/wd301-scripts/react-router/programmatic-navigation-redirection/README.md

 First, let's create a new `useAuth` hook to keep track of the user's authentication state.
 We'll use the `useContext` hook from React to create a new context for the authentication state:

+Create `AuthContext.tsx` file under the `/src` folder in our `smarter-task` project and copy the lines below.

 ```js
 import { createContext, useContext, useState } from "react";